 Fielding concerns about infant/child immune response

-- Vaccinating babies reduces the chances of co-infection with COVID-19 and a serious vaccine-preventable disease
+- Vaccinating babies and children reduces the chances of co-infection with COVID-19 and a serious vaccine-preventable disease

 - Both live and inactivated vaccines should continue to be given when due.